CELEBRATE THE FESTA MAJOR DE SANTA EULALIA WITH THE LOCALS

 Museum Open Doors

 As a tribute to the Patron Saint of Barcelona, on February 12 some local museum are open for free: the Picasso Museum, the Miro Foundation, the Roman ruins at the MUHBA, the Tàpies Fund, the Monastery of Pedralbes and Palau Güell.
-Besides them, the Barcelona City Hall, Ajuntament de Barcelona, is also open for visitors – which is a very unique opportunity to go inside it, as it’s usually not visitable unless you are attending a wedding or public event.
+Besides them, the Barcelona City Hall, Ajuntament de Barcelona, is also open for visitors – which is a very unique opportunity to go inside it, as it’s usually not open to visitors unless you are attending a wedding or public event.
 It’s only a handful of days a year that like February 12 the City Hall opens its doors to everyone.

 AND BONUS!
 Would you like to know why Saint Eulàlia stopped being the main patron saint of Barcelona?
 This is the duel between Eulàlia and Our Lady of Mercy: